Duelfer-Solutions/sfdx-developer/_posts/2025-05-12-agentforce-test-generator.markdown

 ![Final Test Generation Attempt](/assets/img/posts/agentforce-test-generator/final-test-gen-attempt.png)

 Unfortunately, this test is meaningless.
-There are no "default values" aside from the custom settings themselves, so this test fails to check anything that actually related to our component.
+There are no "default values" aside from the custom settings themselves, so this test fails to check anything actually related to our component.

 Note: after writing this article, I learned from the [Salesforce documentation](https://developer.salesforce.com/docs/platform/einstein-for-devs/guide/einstein-lwctestcasegen.html){:target="_blank"} that the correct way to provide an "outline" for a test is to include "TODO" in your test description.
 Unfortunately, I tested this out a bit myself and couldn't figure out how to make it work either.